 In order to understand cellular processes, proteomics can be useful tool.
-Its applications varies from large-scale comprehensive study of a specific proteome, including information on protein abundances or their variations and modifications, along with their interacting partners

-4 This analysis was carried out at Universidad Complutense de Madrid, Madrid. and networks. ^[98] A proteome is a set of proteins produced in an organism or system.
+Its applications varies from large-scale comprehensive study of a specific proteome, including information on protein abundances or their variations and modifications, along with their interacting partners and networks. ^[98] A proteome is a set of proteins produced in an organism or system.
 The proteome is not constant, it differs from cell to cell, it changes over time and also when the cell or organism undergoes stress. ^[99]